 A restraining order is used by domestic violence victims to protect themselves from further harm.
-If such an order is violated, victims are allowed to contact law enforcement and have the abuser arrested.
+If a restrained person violates a domestic violence restraining order, protected parties are allowed to contact law enforcement and have the restrained person arrested.

-There are various types of protective orders, but the two main types are temporary and permanent restraining orders.
-Depending on the circumstances of the case, victims may require one or the other, or even both.
+There are various types of protective orders, but the two main types are temporary restraining orders and permanent restraining orders.
+Depending on the circumstances of the case, a protected person may require one restraining order or the other, or even both.

 In California, a permanent restraining order hearing is required in order for a temporary restraining order to be lengthened or made permanent.
 During a permanent restraining order hearing, the respondent (the subject of the temporary restraining order) will have a chance to argue against the restraining order.

 If you are experiencing any form of domestic violence in San Diego, our experienced legal team at Cage & Miles, LLP is committed to ensuring your safety and protecting your well-being.

 We can guide you through the process of obtaining a domestic violence restraining order and put a stop to the abuse you are suffering.

 Contact us and speak with our San Diego family law attorneys for more information today.